MJKWoolnough/minecraft/nbt/README.md

 type ListCompound []Compound
 ```

-ListCompound satisfies the List interface for a list of Compounds
+ListCompound satisfies the List interface for a list of Compounds.

 #### func (*ListCompound) Append